mihasya/alsocloud/part1.md

 <!SLIDE fixed-top>
 # Cassandra
+  * A mostly-textbook DHT
   * Homogenous distributed model
   * Random load distribution
-  * A mostly-textbook DHT
-  * Generally well understood by developers
   * A perfect foundation for our architecture
+  * Idempotent writes ideal for queueing
+    * Your usecase/mileage may vary

 <!SLIDE>